Co-written and first recorded by Bob Gibson (1957).

 Also recorded by J.D.
 Loudermilk, writer (1967).

 From the wiki: “‘Then You Can Tell Me Goodbye’ was written by John D. Loudermilk (‘Indian Reservation‘, ‘Tobacco Road‘).
-It was first released in 1962 by Don Cherry, as a country song, and in a Doo-wop style in 1967 by the group The Casinos.”
+It was first released in 1962 by Don Cherry, as a country song, without any chart impact.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.